MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-protection.md

     - **Select a predefined template**: To use one of the default templates or a custom template that you've configured.

-    - **Set permissions (Preview)** to define new protection settings in this portal.
+    - **Set permissions** to define new protection settings in this portal.

-8. If you selected **Select a predefined template** for **Azure RMS**, click the drop down box and select the [template](../deploy-use/configure-custom-templates.md) that you want to use to protect documents and emails with this label.
+8. If you selected **Select a predefined template** for **Azure RMS**, click the drop down box and select the [template](../deploy-use/configure-policy-templates.md) that you want to use to protect documents and emails with this label.

     If you select a **departmental template** or if you have configured [onboarding controls](../deploy-use/activate-service.md#configuring-onboarding-controls-for-a-phased-deployment):